 How to watch PDC Darts World Championship - Conclusion

-The 2021/21 William Hill World Darts Championship is shaping up to be a colossal event – and the festive backdrop adds a touch of winter magic to the proceedings.
-So, whether you're rooting for the defending champion Peter Wright, supporting Michael van Gerwen as he campaigns for a fourth win, or just want to see some darts played by experts – you won't want to miss a match.
+The 2022 William Hill World Darts Championship is shaping up to be a colossal event – and the festive backdrop adds a touch of winter magic to the proceedings.
+So, whether you're rooting for the defending champion Gerwyn Price, supporting Peter Wright, Michael van Gerwen, or James Wade, or just want to see some darts played by experts – you won't want to miss a match.